 Myrtle Beach is a vacation resort on the Atlantic coast known for white sandy beaches, amusement parks and one of the USA’s tallest ferris wheels.

-It’s common to spot their fins out in the ocean when out dolphin watching on Myrtle Beach.
+It’s common to spot the dolphin’s fins sticking out in the ocean when out dolphin watching on Myrtle Beach.

-A great place in South Carolina where you can see dolphins is Charleston Harbor.
+The best place in Charleston to see dolphins is at Charleston Harbor.

 See how close you can get to the dolphins in Charleston Harbor in the video below: